-Flu activity is widespread in the U.S. While flu vaccination is the most important way to prevent flu, antiviral drugs are the most important way to treat flu.
+Flu activity is widespread in the U.S. While flu vaccination is the most important way to prevent the flu, antiviral drugs are the most important way to treat flu.

-1. Take every day preventative actions to help prevent the spread of germs.
+1. Take preventative actions every day to help prevent the spread of germs.

 - If you do get sick, limit contact with others as much as possible to keep from infecting them.

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand rub.
 Also, clean and disinfect surfaces and objects that may be contaminated with germs like flu.

 - Avoid touching your eyes, nose or mouth because germs spread this way.
 Cover mouth and nose with a tissue when you cough or sneeze.

 2. If you have not gotten a flu vaccine yet this season, get vaccinated now – it’s not too late!

 - As long as flu viruses are circulating, vaccination should continue throughout flu season.

 - Flu vaccine is used to prevent flu illness, not treat it.